fuze/SOLENG-dashboardModules/README.md

 authName: key from the globalAuthentication file of the credentials of the Portal User to be used for this request
 timeRange: allowed values are 'day', 'week', 'month', '7d', or '30d'.
 Defaults to 'day' (optional)
 department: if supplied, limits results to users in the named department (optional)
+displayColumns: Array of columns to display.
+Allowed values are 'totalCalls', 'totalTalkTime', 'averageTalkTime', 'inbound', 'outbound', 'internal', and 'platform'.
+       If no call directions are included in displayColumns, 'totalCalls', 'totalTalkTime', and 'averageTalkTime' will use all calls for this user, otherwise they will calculate the values based on the calls being displayed.
 sortValue: the value to used to order the list.
-Allowed values are 'firstName', 'lastName', 'totalCalls', 'averageTalkTime', 'inbound', 'outbound', 'internal', and 'platform'
+Allowed values are 'firstName', 'lastName', 'totalCalls', 'totalTalkTime', 'averageTalkTime', 'inbound', 'outbound', 'internal', and 'platform'
 ascending: boolean that determines the direction of the sorting
 pageSize: the number of results to display at once
 ```